goofballLogic/hyperset/hs2-definition.md

 A name bracketed by double-dashes ```--xyz--``` indicates the location of an entity-specific value at run-time.
 Don't confuse this with ```{{xyz}}``` which is an actual placeholder returned to the caller by the API, as part of a URL template.

+## Design notes

+Note that items can only belong to one collection.
+If you need a many to many relationship, you need to define a collection of "set" items, then link the "member" items to the appropriate sets.

 ## Entry point URL
 An application endpoint defines the available collections.